privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'tokenType'         => 'totp',

         /**
-         * Other authproc filters can disable 2FA if you want to.
+         * Other authproc filters can disable this filter.
-         * If privacyIDEA should listen to the setting, you have to enter the state's path and key.
+         * If privacyIDEA should consider the setting, you have to enter the path and key of the state.
-         * The value of this key will be set by a previous auth proc filter.
+         * The value of this key has to be set by a previous auth proc filter.
          * privacyIDEA will only be disabled, if the value of the key is set to false,
          * in any other situation (e.g. the key is not set or does not exist), privacyIDEA will be enabled.
          * Optional.